rquinn4/hw5/README.md

 ## Assignments

-To simplify debugging and to help you visualize your progress, a Jupyter notebook is provided at `demo/vis.ipynb`.
+To simplify debugging and help visualize your progress, a Jupyter notebook is provided at `demo/vis.ipynb`.
-This notebook demonstrates how the functions developed for each assignment interact and shows sample visualizations.
-Use the notebook alongside `pytest` to validate your code and to better understand the behavior of your implementations.
+This notebook walks you through the full inference pipeline for gravitational wave event GW150914 and helps verify that your code is producing the correct outputs at each stage.

+You can run the notebook interactively to:
+* Load LIGO data
+* Visualize frequency-domain strain and noise
+* Construct priors and waveforms
+* Evaluate likelihoods
+* Sample the posterior with your own MCMC code
+* Plot final parameter estimates

+Each Python file in `src/phys305_hw5/` corresponds to one assignment.
+The notebook will call your implementations directly, so ensure your functions are correct and match the required interface.
+Use `pytest` to validate outputs and spot common mistakes.

 ## Additional Notes